angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ## 2. A simple Angular app

 We assume that the majority of our readers have already worked with Angular.
-But in order for this article to be as complete as possible, we will very shortly set up a simple website based on Angular.
+However, in order for this article to be as complete as possible, we will very shortly set up a simple website based on Angular.

 1. If you have not already done so, please install [Node.js](https://nodejs.org), [Google Chrome](https://www.google.com/chrome/) and optionally [Visual Studio Code](https://code.visualstudio.com) with the [Angular-Schule: Extension Pack](https://marketplace.visualstudio.com/items?itemName=angular-schule.angular-schule-extension-pack).
 Later on we also need [Git](https://git-scm.com/) for the deployment.